wardazahra/uwb_hand_gesture_classifier/README.md

 # uwb_hand_gesture_classifier
 This repository implements a hand gesture recognition system using ultra-wideband (UWB) technology.
 It provides:

-Data loading and preprocessing from the UWB_dataset_2.
+- Data loading and preprocessing from the UWB_dataset_2.
-Label encoding for categorical gesture classes.
+- Label encoding for categorical gesture classes.
-Training-validation-test data splitting.
+- Training-validation-test data splitting.
-A deep learning model architecture with a Squeeze-and-Excitation block for attention.
+- A deep learning model architecture with a Squeeze-and-Excitation block for attention.
-Model training and evaluation (functionality needs to be added based on your code).
+- Model training and evaluation

 # **Model Architecture**
 The core of the model incorporates a Squeeze-and-Excitation (SE) block, a neural network component designed to enhance model interpretability and performance.
 The SE block is added to capture channel-wise dependencies and improve feature representation.